joshuachan147/DSU-Client-Socian-Project/README.md

 3. Held-Weapon Detection

 **Our Proof of Concept / End Result**
-A Python Program given video footage with a clothing description that can create a new video to...
+A Python Program given video footage with a clothing description that can create a new video that:
-→ Detect the suspect and draw a bounding box with algorithm → Continue to track and box the suspect
+1. Detects the suspect and draws a bounding box with algorithm
+2. Continues to track and box the suspect
-→ Colors the bounding box red when the suspect pulls out a weapon
+3. Colors the bounding box red when the suspect pulls out a weapon